Young unionists: Why our peers don't want to speak out in media

 “So I enjoy painting Edward Carson and unionist figures, but that doesn’t really get any traction.
 I think it is as much to do with a bigger overarching culture of what mainstream institutions want to promote.

-“I know the overarching culture in the media, hollywood and arts [about Irish nationalism], I know how that make me feel a bit abandoned or alienated and not spoken for.
+“I know the overarching culture in the media, Hollywood and arts [about Irish nationalism], I know how that makes me feel a bit abandoned or alienated and not spoken for.

 “It is a primal feeling that hits you in the chest.
 There are some things that are said and other things that aren’t - the full picture is not being spoken so I feel compelled as someone who has a bit of a platform with his art and writing to speak out about it.